Subscribe to updates

 Extraordinary Council Meeting, Council - Tuesday 13 January 2026 6.00 pm

-January 13, 2026 at 6:00 pm View on council website Watch video of meetingSummary
+January 13, 2026 at 6:00 pm Council View on council website Watch video of meetingSummary

 Representation of Political Groups on Committees

-The meeting was scheduled to consider a report from the Corporate Director Finance & Resources regarding the representation of different political groups on council committees.
-This review was necessitated by the formation of a new political group, the Green Party, which now comprises five councillors.
-The report outlined that the current membership of the council stands at 57 councillors.
+The meeting was scheduled to address a report from the Corporate Director Finance & Resources concerning the representation of different political groups on council committees.
+This review was prompted by five members resigning from the Labour Group to form a new Green Party group, altering the council's political composition.
+The report outlined that the council's membership of 57 councillors would be the basis for reallocating seats on committees to ensure political balance, as mandated by Section 15 of the Local Government & Housing Act 19891.

 - Labour Group: 28 seats (a reduction from 32)